 There has been a recent buzz about an older practice of swishing oil around the mouth to pull out bacteria and improve the color of teeth.
 It began in India thousands of years ago, but lately in the wellness community has been credited with improving more than just the teeth, from benefits to the skin, headaches, hormone imbalances, and so on.
 The principle is simple: swish with a vegetable based oil (sesame, coconut, or olive) for 20 minutes then spit it out and rinse well.

-Naturally we all want to know,
+Naturally, we all want to know, does it work?

 20 minutes is a long time to invest daily in a practice that is not truly proven to be successful, but it is also certainly worth a try to avoid costly treatments, cure dental issues, or whiten teeth!